 Landing a job on campus usually requires that you go through a job interview before you begin working.
-With the cost of college on the rise, many students find that they need help paying for their education.
-While you may not make enough working part time to pay for your tuition, you’ll generally make enough to pay for your textbooks and other supplies with enough cash left over for clothes and going out with your friends.
+With college costs on the rise, many students find that they need help paying for their education.
+While you may not make enough working part-time to pay for your tuition, you’ll generally make enough to pay for your textbooks and other supplies with enough cash left over for clothes and going out with your friends.
 Preparing for that interview can ensure that you get that job on campus.

 Learn More About the Job